SyncholisticMG/gh/workspace.md

 There are always new souls coming in from the different galactic life form nurseries.
 They get a light body and then they need to extend their first set of contracts to a planet, a solar system which determines the field of consciousness they start at.
-Do they start in the Sea of Consciousness or the Ocean of Awareness?
+Do they start in the Sea of Consciousness or the ocean of awareness?
 Is their first life experience as a human being living in a tunnel in South America two million years ago praying to a false god?
 This process is being replicated on millions of worlds for millions of different skinsuits as this is the nature of consciousness.
 As it evolves we need to ask ourselves the question of what rights, duties and responsibilities do we, as consciousness incarnate,